KippAD/portfolio-project-2/TESTING.md

 ### **Resolved**

 **Answers Appearing Twice** - One of the main bugs throughout the development process was the issue of randomizing the answer options in the game.
 After trying different functions, the issue was finally resolved by selecting four random indexes and pushing their values to an array.
 By using the .includes() method, answers were prevented from appearing twice.
-The same method was then used for the correct answer where it would generate an index of which button to occupy, but would only execute if its value does not exist in the array.
+The same method was then used for the correct answer where it would generate an index of which button to occupy, but would only execute if its value does not exist in the array (Since the change, double answers have yet to reappear in testing).

 **Answers Not Displaying** - An issue that took up a fair amount of time in the development process was the answers not displaying in the game area when the game was started in specific scenarios.
 After hours of comparing vales and types of data, the solution was simply that the buttons had to be reassigned on every game iteration.